siderolabs/talos/website/content/v1.11/reference/cli.md

       --skip-k8s-node-readiness-check            skip k8s node readiness checks
       --skip-kubeconfig                          skip merging kubeconfig from the created cluster --talos-version string                     the desired Talos version to generate config for (if not set, defaults to image version)
-      --talosconfig string                       The path to the Talos configuration file.
+      --talosconfig string                       The location to save the generated Talos configuration file to.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
       --wait                                     wait for the cluster to be ready before returning (default true) --wait-timeout duration                    timeout to wait for the cluster to be ready (default 20m0s) --wireguard-cidr string                    CIDR of the wireguard network